LA-Referencia-Lyrasis-Project/dspace-angular/docs/Configuration.md

 Semantic and hybrid search support in Angular depends on backend capabilities and configuration exposure.

+The backend uses embeddings with Solr 10.1 beta.
+It can index a single vector or multiple vectors for each item; long abstracts are split into chunks before vectorization.
+Hybrid mode combines lexical and vector rankings with RRF (*Reciprocal Rank Fusion*).

 ### Required backend property exposure

 Angular checks the backend configuration properties below via `/api/config/properties`: